Work in Australia

-If you decide to work in Australia you'll be in good company - the country is one of the world's most popular expat destinations, and is keen to attract skilled workers in a variety of sectors.
-Great news for graduates and qualified professionals, who can expect a wealth of opportunities.
+Australia is one of the most popular expat destinations with over one million Brits living and working there.
+The country is keen to attract skilled workers in a variety of sectors, which is great news for graduates and qualified professionals, who can expect a wealth of opportunities.

-You'll need to use your free time wisely as there are plenty of attractions to visit.
+You'll need to use your free time wisely, as the country is vast and there are plenty of attractions to visit.
 Make time to explore Bondi Beach and the Great Barrier Reef, tour Sydney Opera House, drive the Great Ocean Road, see the red rocks of the outback and visit Fraser Island.
 With a mixture of cosmopolitan cities, national parks and coastal locations you're bound to find a pastime to suit you.
-A common language and an average of 240 days of sun a year are just added bonuses.

 Jobs in Australia

-The Australian economy is dominated by the services sector, followed by industry and agriculture.
+The Australian economy is dominated by the services sector, followed closely by agriculture.
 Tourism is also big business, especially in big towns and cities.
 Your chances of finding a graduate job are higher in metropolitan cities such as Adelaide, Brisbane, Canberra, Melbourne, Perth and Sydney but don't discount more rural locations.
-If you possess the right skills and qualifications your chances of securing work are good.
+If you have the appropriate skills and qualifications, your prospects of finding employment are promising.

-Graduates at all levels generally enjoy a low unemployment rate and have better labour market outcomes and salaries than non-graduates.
+Graduates in all sectors generally enjoy a low unemployment rate and have better labour market outcomes and salaries than non-graduates.

 Recent growth industries include:

-The best graduate employers, according to The Australian Top 100 Graduate Employers, include:
+The best graduate employers, according to The Australian Top 100 Graduate Employers 2023, are:

-If you're backpacking your way around Australia on a Working Holiday visa, work should be easy enough to find.
+If you're backpacking your way around Australia on a Working Holiday visa, work should be easy enough to find through word-of-mouth.
 However, if you're looking to make Australia your permanent home you'll need to apply through SkillSelect for permanent positions, while you can also be sponsored by an employer through the Employer Nomination Scheme.

 Popular job sites include: